siemens/fluffi/docs/howtos/Windows_binary_server/Windows_binary_server.md

     -   hangTimeout: 1000
     -   suppressChildOutput: true
     -   populationMinimization: true
     -   feederCMDLine: The location of our feeder.
 Should be `C:\FLUFFI\SUT\ftpdmin\TCPFeeder.exe` (note: no port parameter required.
-The Feeder will determine the port automaticly.)
+The Feeder will determine the port automatically.)
     -   initializationTimeout: 3000
 -   Target Modules: We want to fuzz the `ftpdmin.exe`.
 So select this file here.
 -   Target Upload: Select the `ftpdmin.zip` you created earlier
 -   Population: Select the initial testcases we created above.
-This will be the starting population that will be mutated until crashes are found.
-The results will be even better if you give FLUFI more starting points to start mutating from (e.g. more testcases of type 1 with different FTP commands).
+These will be the starting population that will be mutated until crashes are found.
+The results will be even better if you give FLUFI more starting points to start mutating from (e.g. more testcases of type `1` with different FTP commands).

 Now Press the green `FLUFFI FUZZ` button.